TChobert/TChobert/README.md

 - I care deeply about **clean code principles**, **SOLID**, **clean architecture**, **testing**, and **continuous integration**.
 - I constantly challenge myself and actively seek constructive feedback to grow as a developer.

-> _"Code is not just about making things work – it's about making things right, and making them last."_ ⚙️

 ---

 ## 🚀 Tech I'm learning & using